lmccay4/LittleBabyTwitterBot/README.md

 # LittleBabyTwitterBot
 This is a Twitter bot that accesses the Twitter API through a Twitter account/app called @LittleBabyDylan.

-LittleBabyTwitterBot takes new tweets that my friend Dylan publishes, replaces all the R's and L's with W's, and then replies to his tweet with this new baby-speak-esque version.
+LittleBabyTwitterBot takes new tweets that my friend Dylan publishes, replaces all the R's and L's with W's, and then replies to his tweet with this new baby-speak version.

 LittleBabyTwitterBot checks for new tweets every 20 minutes, to account for both his tweeting frequency and to make the response time totally random giving the impression that it isn't a bot, but a person manually writing it out and responding to each tweet.
 At the time of writing this, it's been running for 16 days and has responded to 15 tweets and he still thinks it's a person - as seen below.